lllyyysss77/codex-subagents-mcp/README.md

 ![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)
 ![GitHub stars](https://img.shields.io/github/stars/leonardsellem/codex-subagents-mcp?style=social)

+> **Status: Archived.** This repo is no longer maintained.
+>
+> I’m restarting this project from scratch with a new approach in: https://github.com/leonardsellem/codex-specialized-subagents

 File‑based sub‑agents for Codex CLI.
 One MCP tool.
 Zero fluff.

 - Auditable: agents are files reviewed in PRs